dhrub123/AWS/README.md

 ##### Spot Instances
 + Applications with flexible start and end times which are feasible only at a very low cost. e.g. : Genomics and Pharma companies use this to perform research by running resource intensive apps on say a sunday at 4 am when price is very low.
 + Users who suddenly need additional compute capacity
++ Spot instances are terminated by AWS if spot price for that capacity increases.
+However Amazon does not charge for partial usage of hour in that case.
+However, if instance is terminated by customer, then whole hour is charged for.

 ##### Dedicated host
 + Used for regulatory requirement or to save licensing costs which do not allow multi tenant virtualization